Reporting Service

 Synchronous Report Generation (reporting report::get)

 The reporting report::get command enables you to generate a report synchronously.
-In the command, you specify the name of the report, as set up in Control-M Reports.
-For the report format, you can choose between a CSV file, a PDF file, or an Excel (.xlsx) file.
-The report is then downloaded to a file that you specify.
+You must specify in the command the name of the report as set up in Control-M Reports.
+The report format options include a CSV file, a PDF file, or an Excel (.xlsx) file.
+After you generate a report, the system downloads it to a specified file.

-If you plan to download the output report file to a shared file system location, consider using the RF_SHARED_FILE_SYSTEM_BASE_PATH system parameter to create the report file directly in the shared file system location.
-In such a case, you do not need to use the -o option.
+If you plan to download the output report file to a shared file system location, you can type the RF_SHARED_FILE_SYSTEM_BASE_PATH system parameter to create the report file directly in the shared file system location.
+In this scenario, you do not need to use the -o option.
 This frees space on the Control-M/EM server and eliminates download time.
-For an additional scenario for using this system parameter, see Configuring Control-M Reports in a Control-M/EM Distributed Environment.
+For an additional scenario of this system parameter, see Configuring Control-M Reports in a Control-M/EM Distributed Environment.

 CLI Syntax